PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 **P**roportional, **I**ntegral, **D**erivative controllers are the most widespread control technique.
 There are substantially better performing control techniques (LQR/LQG) from the model predictive control (MPC), but since these techniques require a more or less accurate model of the system, they not as widely used.
-The goal of all PX4 control infrastructure is move as soon as possible on MPC, but since not all supported systems models are available, PID tuning is very relevant (and PID control sufficient for many cases).
+The goal of all PX4 control infrastructure is to move as soon as possible on MPC, but since not all supported systems models are available, PID tuning is very relevant (and PID control is sufficient for many cases).

 ### PID Controller Overview